mruebush/rasr/README.md

 # RASR - A HTML5, multiplayer, tilebased game

-Cooperative multiplayer game where players can build diverse maps or explore the world and fight creatures.
+RASR is a cooperative multiplayer game where players can build diverse maps or explore the world and fight creatures.

-We wanted to create an environment where players can express themselves through the art of map editing, while being able to explore and see what other users have created.
+We wanted to create an environment where players could express themselves through the art of map editing, while being able to explore and see what other users have created.
 This was also a good opportunity to integrate a wide range of technologies, from sophisticated frameworks such as Angular and Phaser.io, to cutting edge real-time engines like Socket.io

 Players can explore the world, fight creatures, gain rewards, interact with other players and their surroundings.
 They also have the possibility to build and customize the world.